 - Business and first: ~$160

-The Chase Sapphire Preferred credit card now has a welcome offer of 100,000 Ultimate Rewards points after spending $4,000 in the first 3 months.
-This is the highest offer we’ve ever seen.
-100,000 Ultimate Rewards points are worth at least $1250 when you redeem them in the Ultimate Rewards travel portal.
+The Chase Sapphire Preferred credit card now has a welcome offer of 60,000 Ultimate Rewards points after spending $4,000 in the first 3 months.
+60,000 Ultimate Rewards points are worth at least $750 when you redeem them in the Ultimate Rewards travel portal.
 You can also transfer those points to airline or hotel partners at a 1:1 ratio.

 You can book a roundtrip flight in business class flights to Italy or Greece for as little as 90,000 Emirates miles.
-Chase Ultimate Rewards points transfer to Emirates at a 1:1 ratio, so opening this card and earning the welcome bonus would give you more than enough!
+Chase Ultimate Rewards points transfer to Emirates at a 1:1 ratio

 If you want a premium travel card and you frequently book flights, consider the Platinum Card from American Express.
-The welcome bonus is currently 125,000 American Express Membership Rewards points after spending $6,000 in the first 6 months with this link.
-Note that this is a personal referral offer and the public offer is currently 100k after spending $6k in 6 months.
-Also, new cardmembers receive 10 points per dollar on purchases at restaurants and when you shop small in the US on up to $25,000 in combined purchases during the first 6 months.
+The welcome bonus is: earn 80,000 American Express Membership Rewards points after spending $6,000 in the first 6 months.

 You’ll earn 5 points per dollar on flights booked directly through airlines and at amextravel.com on up to $500,000 per calendar year.
 The annual fee on this card is higher at $695 [rates and fees], but the benefits are great, especially if you travel often.
 Terms apply.
 Click here to learn how to apply.